LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ### Cause of Error 8

-Let's take a look at the documentation on [date histogram aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/search-aggregations-bucket-datehistogram-aggregation.html).
+Let's take a look at the [documentation on date_histogram aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/search-aggregations-bucket-datehistogram-aggregation.html).

 Screenshot from documentation:

 ![image](https://user-images.githubusercontent.com/60980933/126014337-d596889c-e3c8-457d-8017-6364b372d836.png)

-This error is occuring because the date histogram aggregation cannot be performed on a field typed as keyword.
-To perform a date histogram aggregation on a field, the field must be mapped as a date field type.
+This error is occuring because the `date_histogram aggregation` cannot be performed on a field typed as keyword.
+To perform a `date_histogram aggregation` on a field, the field must be mapped as field type date.

-Remember, you cannot change the mapping of the existing field!
+**Remember, you cannot change the mapping of the existing field!**

-The only way you can accomplish this is to:
+**The only way you can accomplish this is to:**

-Step 1: Create a new index with the desired mapping Step 2: Reindex data from the original index to the new one Step 3: Send the date histogram aggregations request to the new index
+Step 1: Create a new index with the desired mapping Step 2: Reindex data from the original index to the new one Step 3: Send the` date_histogram aggregations` request to the new index

 In Part 4, this is why we created a new index with the desired mapping then reindexed the data from original index to ecommerce_data index!